The Input File

 rattle-iter = {uint+} -> 20

-With the rattle-iter keyword the user can specify the maximum number of iteration until the convergence of the velocities of the shaked bond-lengths should be reached within the rattle algorithm.
+keyword the user can specify the maximum number of iterations until the convergence of the velocities of the shaked bonds should be reached within the rattle algorithm.

 default value = 20